StuartsProjects/SX12XX-LoRa/examples/ReadMe.md

 #### 59\_Play\_Star\_Wars\_Tune &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; (Silly folder)

-A silly program really, but does demonstrate that you can use a LoRa device to play audio tones that can be picked up on an FM UHF handheld receiver.
+A silly program really, but does demonstrate that you can shift a carrier generated by the LoRa device in FSK mode fast enough to play audio tones that can be picked up on an FM UHF handheld receiver.
 The tones are not true FM but the receiver does not know that.